renepacchaux/performing-arts-ux/README.md

 # Performing Arts UX
 This is an exciting project.
 A group of performers.
 One website.
+# Current State
 The current state of the site has a static entry of background information.
+This information is used to promote the performers